 Creating Your Chemical Inventory

-So, why are chemical inventories necessary?
-These lists are an important way for facility managers to keep an eye on hazardous chemicals.
 Proper inventory management helps maintain a safe, cost-effective workplace, protecting staff and ensuring economical business practices.
 Chemical inventories can also be used by emergency responders, who may need to consult the list before entering a compromised facility in case of fire or another emergency.